Author: Marija Ilic

 Small people beside a computer with Python code on the screen.

 This article contains everything you need to know for how to reverse a list in Python.
 Have you ever wondered how to write a program in Python that checks if a word reads the same backward as forward?
 Or have you simply wondered how to write your name backward with the help of Python?
-If your answer is yes to either of these questions, then keep reading.
-Here, you will learn how to use lists in Python and how to sort or reverse list elements in the desired order.
+If your answer is yes to either of these questions, then keep reading—this guide will help you enhance your skills as a Python engineer.

 Lists and List Comprehension in Python